CESNET/metacentrum-user-docs/docs/advanced/work-data/index.md

     USERNAME@NODE:~$ tail -f /var/spool/pbs/spool/JOB_ID.meta-pbs.metacentrum.cz.OU

-### Removal of large data

-!!! todo
-    tady by to chtelo dat nejaky navod tem uzivatelum kteri potrebuji VYMAZAT neco velkeho; jak to maji udelat a pokud to nastroji ktere maji k dispozici nejde tak jak maji poznat situaci kdy se o to nemaji pokouset a napsat na provoz

 ## Direct access to storages

-Other ways to access /storage directly

 ### ssh protocol

-Selected programs serving for data manipulation directly at the NFSv4 storage server can be run through SSH.
+Selected commands for data manipulation directly at the storage server can be run through `ssh`.
 On the other hand these operations can easily overload NFSv4 server.

+!!! warning
-If you plan massive file moves, contact us in advance, please.
+    If you plan massive file moves directly accessing the storages, contact us in advance.

-Notes

-    Apart from the cerit NFS4 servers, there is no shell available on storage servers, so typing simply ssh user@NFS4.storage.cz will not work (you can log in, but you will be immediately logged out).
-Instead, use the construction ssh user@NFS4.storage.cz command.
+!!! warning
     It is not possible to run programs at storage volume.
 No computation should be run at the NFSv4 server.

+!!! tip
-    When copying files with dd set block size (bs parameter) to at least 1 M (comparing with default 512 byte).
-Operations will be faster.
+    When copying files with `dd` set block size (bs parameter) to at least 1 M. Operations will be faster.

+Apart from the **cerit storages** (= storages with "cerit" in the name of the server), there is **no shell** available on storage servers, so `ssh user123@storage_name.metacentrum.cz` will not work.
+(You *will* log in, but you will be immediately logged out.)
+Instead, use the construction like `ssh user123@storage_name.metacentrum.cz command`.

 On storage servers, only the following commands are available: